Canal in Bruges, Belgium

 Read best practice when travelling with medicines on TravelHealthPro.

-Healthcare facilities in Belgium
+Healthcare in Belgium

 There is a fee for non-emergency medical consultations and prescriptions.
 You may be able to recover this money through your travel insurance.